john-h-kastner/regex-complement-prolog/regex.md

 # Parsing Regular Expressions

-We first need to construct an abstract syntax tree for a simplified regex.
-This is easy using Prologs built in syntax for DCGs.
+We first need to construct an abstract syntax tree for the simplified regex.
+This is made easy due to the simplified postfix syntax, but we could just as well parse a more traditional regular expressions.
+We will use Prologs built in syntax for definite clause grammars (DCGs).
 We define a predicate `parse_regex//2` where the first argument is the current stack of encountered regex and the second is the final regex constructed by the parse.

-The simplest is a single character regular expression.
+The simplest case is a single character regular expression.
 If we see `0` of `1`, we construct a regex for a character literal and push it onto the stack.
 Matching `_` for the empty regex and `!` for the null regex is handled similarly.